jackstapleton/rdb-autoscaling/whitepaper.md

 Creating one with our code and software means we can provision multiple EC2 instances with identical software, this will ensure consistency across our stack.

 To do this a regular EC2 instance was launched using Amazon's Linux 2 AMI, kdb+ was installed and our code was deployed.
-The Amazon command-line Interface (CLI) was then used to create an image of the server.
+The Amazon command-line interface (CLI) was then used to create an image of the server.

 ```bash
 aws ec2 create-image --instance-id i-1234567890abcdef --name kdb-rdb-autoscaling-ami-v1